meta-morpho-sys/new_bookmark_manager/README.md

 `As a user
  So I can store bookmark data for later retrieval
- I want to add a link to Bookmark Manager`
+ I want to add a link to Bookmark Manager
+ `

+#### Third user story

+`As a user
+ So I can remove my link from Bookmark Manager
+ I want to delete a link
+ `